cagan-bayram/Mentoro/ROADMAP.md

 ## 3. Notifications & Communication
 - Send email or in-app notifications for bookings and cancellations.
-- Add a simple chat feature so students and mentors can communicate.
+- Add a simple chat feature so students and mentors can communicate. (basic messaging endpoint implemented)

 ## 4. Reviews & Ratings
 - Allow students to leave a rating and comment after a completed lesson.